-- Section 7 'Statement of Cash Flows': Presentation of a statement of cash flow and related notes and disclosures; - Section 11 'Basic Financial Instruments' and Section 12 'Other Financial Instrument Issues: Interest income/expense and net gains/losses for financial instruments not measured at fair value; basis of determining fair values; details of collateral, loan defaults or breaches, details of hedges, hedging fair value changes recognised in profit or loss and in other comprehensive income; - Section 26 'Share based Payment': Share-based payment expense charged to profit or loss, reconciliation of opening and closing number and weighted average exercise price of share options, how the fair value of options granted was measured, measurement and carrying amount of liabilities for cash-settled share-based payments, explanation of modifications to arrangements; - Section 33 'Related Party Disclosures': Compensation for key management personnel.
+- Section 7 'Statement of Cash Flows': Presentation of a statement of cash flow and related notes and disclosures; - Section 11 'Basic Financial Instruments' and Section 12 'Other Financial Instrument Issues: Interest income/expense and net gains/losses for financial instruments not measured at fair value; basis of determining fair values; details of collateral, loan defaults or breaches, details of hedges, hedging fair value changes recognised in profit or loss and in other comprehensive income: - Section 26 'Share based Payment': Share-based payment expense charged to profit or loss, reconciliation of opening and closing number and weighted average exercise price of share options, how the fair value of options granted was measured, measurement and carrying amount of liabilities for cash-settled share-based payments, explanation of modifications to arrangements; - Section 33 'Related Party Disclosures': Compensation for key management personnel.

 The financial statements of the company are consolidated in the financial statements of DCC Plc.
-These consolidated financial statements are available from its registered office DCC House, Leopardstown Road, Going concern At the time of approving the financial statements, the directors have a reasonable expectation that the
+These consolidated financial statements are available from its registered office DCC House, Leopardstown Road, Four Cornell Country of Country of